-In the 2018-2019 academic year, we will continue to evaluate the program’s curriculum for the purposes of strengthening and redesigning the program.
+In the 2019-2020 academic year, we will begin a two-year study funded by the Mellon Foundation.
 To that end, it is required that participants attend all of the sessions.

 “[My current students] have expressed that their experience of schooling and undergrad has not been focused on discussion and they find it daunting to enter a program that is reading and discussion heavy.
 There’s a sense of relief that seems to come over students when they realize that they can get better at discussion – AND that the instructor has a responsibility to structure discussion in such a way as to foster and support good discussion.” – Gail P., Department of Curriculum & Instruction